flotpython/webintro/notebooks/51-jquery.md

 ## jQuery is everywhere
 <!-- #endregion -->

-jQuery has been very early available
+jQuery has been around for a very long time
-with the objective to make common operations,
+with the objective to make **common operations**,
-like interactions with the DOM
+like **interactions with the DOM**
 much **smoother**, and more **cross-browser**

-it is embedded in **many applications**,
+it is embedded in many applications,
 so it is a **must know** component

+<p class="rise-footnote"><i>cross-browser</i> means it provides abstractions that will work everywhere, even if the user's browser is old and lacks some features</p>

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## digression : cdnjs